- Batteries sit too long between charges. As little as 24 hours in hot weather and several days in cooler weather.

 - Low electrolyte level - battery plates exposed to air will immediately sulfate.

 - Incorrect charging levels and settings.
-Rolls recommends a 3-phase charge cycle (Bulk, Absorption & Float).
+Rolls recommends a 3-phase charge cycle (Bulk, Absorption & Float) and a charge rate equal to 10% of the C20 (20 hr AH rating) of the battery bank.
 See State of Charge & charging information.

-Studies have noted that nearly half of the L-16 battery capacity can be lost if the regulation voltage is too low and the time between finish-charges is too long.
+Studies have shown that nearly half of the capacity in an L16-style battery may be lost if the regulation voltage is too low and the time between finish-charges is too long.

 In normal use, battery plates are getting sulfated all the time.
 When a battery is being discharged the lead active material on the plates will react with the sulfate from the electrolyte forming a lead sulfate on the plates.
 When there is no lead active material and or sulfate from the electrolyte remaining the battery then is completely discharged.
 After a battery reaches this state, it must be recharged.
 During recharge, the lead sulfate is reconverted into lead active material and the sulfate returned to the electrolyte.

 When the sulfate is removed from the electrolyte the specific gravity is reduced and the reverse takes place when the sulfate is returned to the electrolyte.
-This is why the state of charge can be determined with the use of a hydrometer.
+This is why the state of charge can be determined with the use of a hydrometer or refractometer.

 When hard sulfate is present, the battery shows a false voltage, higher than it's true voltage, fooling the voltage regulator into thinking that the battery is fully charged.
 This causes the charger to prematurely lower it's current output, leaving the battery discharged.
 Charging at a higher than normal voltage and low current may be necessary to break down the hardened sulfate.